 The next movement opens in a similar manner to that of the first; it’s quite transcendent.
 Violins harmonise over a delicate accompaniment.
 There is no forward movement here, it is pure atmosphere.
 The cello plays its role in this mood which is sustained for a long passage.
 The volume slowly builds and there is slightly more intensity.
 This drops back to another lament as the violins are very expressive.
 A flurry develops and we now have forward movement for a time.
 A long, sturdy cello line leads the violins towards the conclusion of the movement.

-This is a fine, thoughtful work; well worth hearing.
+This is a fine, thoughtful work and well worth hearing.
 Coupled with the Theme and Variations there is also a Lyric Suite for String Trio on the CD.
-These pieces are both cut from the same cloth as the second quartet and are quite introspective.
-The disc, by the Delme Quartet is titled Chamber Music For Strings.
+These pieces are both cut from the same cloth as the Second Quartet and are introspective.
+The disc, by the Delme Quartet on the Unicorn-Kanchana label is titled Chamber Music for Strings.